 Whether you’re trying to tick off the kids’ long letter to Santa or you want to treat your partner to something extra special this Christmas, chances are your bank balance is already feeling the pinch.
-However, by reducing your energy use this festive season, you can spend more money on gifts and less on bills.
+However, by reducing your energy use this festive season, you could have a little more money for gifts and less on bills.
 Here’s how:

 1. Put up energy-efficient decorations